munificent/craftinginterpreters/book/superclasses.md

 </aside>

-Otherwise, if we don't find a `(`, then we continue to compile the expression as a super access like we did before and emit an `OP_GET_SUPER`.
+Otherwise, if we don't find a `(`, we continue to compile the expression as a super access like we did before and emit an `OP_GET_SUPER`.

-Drifting down compilation pipeline, our first stop is a new instruction:
+Drifting down the compilation pipeline, our first stop is a new instruction:

 ^code super-invoke-op (1 before, 1 after)